mducos/FrenchSFcorpus/README.md

 ```

-## Organization of the corpus
+## Data folder

-Each subfolder corresponds to a story and is named according to the format:
+Each subfolder in `data` corresponds to a story and is named according to the format:

 ```
 author_title_date